 - Start your work at around the same time you’d normally start at work.

 - Get dressed for work.
 You don’t need to be dressed to the nines, but don’t stay on pyjamas all day.
-Get dressed to go to work.
+Get dressed to work from home.

 - Take a minute to get up to speed, check-in on assigned tasks and handle any urgent emails and then get right into your work.

 - Keep household distractions at bay as much as possible by closing the door to your work area